ncatlab/nlab-content/pages/0/4/2/0/240/content.md

 # In constructive mathematics

-To maintain this logical result in [[constructivism|constructive mathematics]] (that is, without excluded middle in the metalogic), one must add  the following requirements:
+To maintain this logical result in [[constructive mathematics]] (that is, without excluded middle in the metalogic), one must add  the following requirements:

 1. the terminal object is [[indecomposable object|indecomposable]], and
 1. the terminal object is [[projective object|projective]].